ElijahKR/EasyAOP/README.md

         IShow fooInterface = (IShow)interceptor.CreateProxy();
         fooInterface.Show();

-####2. *EInterceptorFactory*, provides the unified interface to crate interceptors.
+####2. *EInterceptorFactory*(preffered), provides the unified interface to create interceptors.
 And it will retrun the specific object according to the generic return type.
   e.g.

         Foo fooBaseCreatedByFactory = EInterceptorFactory.Create<Foo, Foo>();